 Making your own baby food is just about the easiest project ever.
 It gives you complete control over what goes into your baby’s food, it preserves the nutritional value of the food, and it tastes good.
 What more could you ask for in baby food?

 - A high quality blender.
-I used the fancy KitchenAid blender that I’d received as a wedding present, and some people I know used a Bullet mini blender.
+I used the fancy KitchenAid blender that I’d received as a wedding present, and some people I know used a Magic Bullet blender.
 Any good blender will do.

 - Ice cube trays, and lots of them!
 I think I had 10 individual trays in a variety of brands.
 I had a bunch of normal ice cube trays that I used, plus some silicone trays, some Orka trays, and a few from the dollar store.
 My favorites were definitely the plain old Rubbermaid trays.